tiramisulabs/seyfert-docs/src/content/docs/components/collectors.md

 Now that you have learned how to handle components in a static way, you could have asked yourself how I get more context about what had happened before sending the component.

-Seyfert includes `components message collectors` which are an easy way to handle does interactions received from an specific message and make you able to get more context about what had happened before sending the component.
+Seyfert includes `message components collectors` which are an easy way to handle does interactions received from an specific message and make you able to get more context about what had happened before sending the component.

 :::note